Theme: “How?”

 2. How Do We Cast Down Arguments?

-These are not just thoughts; they are arguments against the knowledge of God.
 So how do we cast them down?
 We answer them with truth.

 “Sanctify them by Your truth.
 Your word is truth.”